Your basket is currently empty!

 Mosgaard

-Mosgaard is a micro-distillery, with processes and craft methods based on the Scottish whisky tradition since 2015.
-The make organic gin alongside their organic single malt whisky.
+Mosgaard is a micro-distillery, with processes and craft methods based on the Scottish whisky tradition.
+They have been in production since 2015.
+Located in the south eastern coast of the island of Funon.
+They make organic gin alongside their organic single malt whisky.
 Mosgaard use a local barley grain variety that is grown and malted for them by the local National Park.
 Like many other Danish distilleries you will find their whisky released in limited batches and featuring a variety of cask maturation styles.

 Visit Mosgaard website to find out more.